 - Consultations are $145 for 50 minutes.

 - Consultations can be one-time or ongoing and are tailored to your skill level and needs.

-- Consultations take place Monday through Friday, 8am (CST) – 4pm (CST) and can be scheduled up to twice per month.
+- Consultations take place Monday through Friday, 8am (CST) – 4pm (CST) and can be scheduled every four to six weeks.

 - Consultations can be done by videoconference, telephone, or in-person at the ACCFS office.

 - To schedule, please call the ACCFS office at 309-263-5536 or email at email@example.com